davisonio/davison.io/_pages/about.md

 I'm a student studying business, maths and computing and living in Hampshire, UK.

-I'm passionate about technology, business, the future and everything in between or far beyond.
+I'm passionate about technology, business, the future and everything in between.

-You'll probably find me drinking too much coffee, working on a crazy [new project]({{ site.baseurl }}/projects/) or planning to take over the world.
+You'll probably find me drinking coffee, working on a crazy [side project]({{ site.baseurl }}/projects/) or learning something new.

-I'm enthusiastic about change and generally like spicing up things in unthinkable and unheard of ways.
+I'm enthusiastic about change and generally love innovating and creating new ideas.
 My personality type is [ISFJ-T](https://www.16personalities.com/isfj-personality).

 On the internet you'll find me on [Twitter](https://twitter.com/davisonio) and [Snapchat](https://www.snapchat.com/add/davisonio) and [various other places]({{ site.baseurl }}/elsewhere/) and I'll answer any questions [emailed to me](mailto:craig@davison.io)!